jdjohn215/pollster/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Fixed the formatting of software names in the description
+* Added more detail to the description
-* changed a CRAN link in a vignette to canonical form.
+* Added a methods citation to the description

 ## Test environments
 * local OS X install, R 3.6.0